garrandall/popular-music-data/tracks/things-that-make-you-go-hmmmm-c-c-music-factory.md

 She said, "Girlfriend?!"

-Things that make you go, hmm
+Things that make you go, hm
-Things that make you go, hmm
+Things that make you go, hm
-Things that make you go, hmm, hey
+Things that make you go, hm, hey
-Things that make you go, hmm, hmm, hmm
+Things that make you go, hm, hm, hm
 It's the things that make you go, oh, oh, oh